 Books for Superheroes-in-Training

-The Adventures Of Sparrowboy.
 One day while riding his bike Henry collides with a bird and becomes Sparrowboy!
 He uses his new found powers to save the neighborhood from bullies and runaway wagons - all while completing his newspaper route.
 Great fun.
+Ages 4 and up.

 Books for Kids Who March to the Beat of Their Own Drum

-Marisol McDonald Doesn’t Match / Marisol McDonald no combina.
-Red-headed half-Scottish half-Peruvian Marisol bounces off the page with great enthusiasm and loves her mismatched life.
+Red-headed, half-Scottish, half-Peruvian Marisol bounces off the page with great enthusiasm and loves her mismatched life.
 When her friend, Ollie, challenges her to “match”, Marisol finds she is unhappy with life as a conformist.
 This is a great story that emphasizes the importance of embracing and accepting one’s uniqueness.
 (Text is in both English and Spanish.)
+Ages 4 and up.

-Niño Wrestles the World is great fun!
-My youngest son is really into all things “fighting” right now (much to my consternation!) and this Pura Belpré Award winner was a huge hit with him.
 Using his vivid imagination, Niño wrestles uses his stellar moves, like the “tickle tackle” and the “puzzle muzzle” to best alarming intergalactic opponents, but when it comes to his biggest challenge, “Las Hermanitas”, Niño pulls out his very special moves.
 Niño is imagining himself as a “Lucha Libre” wrestler.
 An endnote describes this type of theatrical wrestling popular in Spanish-speaking countries.
+Ages 3 and up.

 clara lauber says

 You have Book Lists that are beyond all of the Book Lists that I have perused over the years for the many grade levels.
 Kudos to you!